 Normally, just one of these areas being disrupted would make me pause, think, and adapt.
 During the pandemic, though, it is all changing at once.
 My mind has been running in a million different directions.
 I feel mentally fatigued.

 What does this mean for my productivity?
-My ability to get things done and help myself and others?

 First of all, I need to give myself credit for things that I have figured out.
 We have a face mask for when we go to the grocery store.
 Also a new “process” to stay safe when we get back into the home.
 We figured out a new daily structure and routine.
 New ways to stay in touch with friends.
 Revisited our personal finances to ensure our safety net is there.